schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Spattered Celebrity

-A translator announces a scouring at a endangered fire pole.
+A translator announces a scouring at an endangered fire pole.

 ## Well-chosen Charade

-A in-flight rancher judges a pendulum at a avenue.
+A in-flight rancher judges a pendulum at an avenue.

 ## Affinity